Local systems in diffeology: A candidate for a localized diffeological space

 \subsection{The fibrewise localization of a diffeological space}

 Under the same notation as in Theorem \ref{thm:A-localization}, if $A$ is the simplicial polynomial de Rham complex $(A_{PL}^*)_\bullet$, then the realization produces the fibrewise rationalization

 of a given pointed connected diffeological space $M$.
 The $A$-algebra $(A\otimes_{A^0}\wedge Y, D)$ is called the {\it minimal \text{\em (}local system\text{\em )}} model for $M$.
 We observe that the counit $|S^D(M)|_D \stackrel{\sim}{\to} M$ is a weak homotopy equivalence.
 In fact, by definition, each object in $\mathsf{Set}^{\Delta^{\text{op}}}$ is cofibrant.
 Moreover, every object in $\mathsf{Diff}$ is fibrant; see Theorem \ref{thm:Kihara_Model}.
-Then, the assertion follows from \cite[Proposition 1.3.12]{Hovey}.
+Then, the assertion follows from the fact that the pair $(| \ |_D, S^D( \ ))$ gives a Quillen equivalence; see \cite[Theorem 1.5]{Kihara}.

-\begin{rem} The general theory of model categories enables us to deduce that the counit $|S^D(M)|\to M$ is a homotopy equivalence if $M$ has the smooth homotopy type of a cofibrant object in $\mathsf{Diff}$.
+\begin{rem} The general theory of model categories enables us to deduce that the counit $|S^D(M)|_D\to M$ is a homotopy equivalence if $M$ has the smooth homotopy type of a cofibrant object in $\mathsf{Diff}$.
 We remark that the class of such diffeological spaces contains the diffeomorphism group for a compact manifold with a suitable smooth structure; see \cite[Theorem 11.1 and Corollary 11.22]{Kihara} for more details. \end{rem}

 \begin{rem} Let $f : M \stackrel{\sim}{\to} M'$ be a weak equivalence between pointed connected diffeological spaces; see Theorem \ref{thm:Kihara_Model}.
 Then, the map $f$ induces a weak equivalence between their universal covers.
 Therefore, the representative Sullivan algebras of $1$-connected $(A_{PL})_\bullet$ minimal models for $M$ and $M'$ are quasi-isomorphic.
 It follows from \cite[Theorems 3.7 and 3.8]{G-H-T} that $1$-connected $(A_{PL})_\bullet$ minimal models for $M$ and $M'$ are isomorphic to each other and hence $M_\text{fib$\Q$}$ is diffeomorphic to $M'_\text{fib$\Q$}$ in $\mathsf{Diff}_*$. \end{rem}